 What is the parallax effect?

-Please note: For users who suffer from vertigo, too much movement on your website may cause discomfort.
+Please note: too much movement on your website can make vertigo sufferers uneasy.

 - Always display important information clearly and make sure the effect doesn't distract from it.